Your web browser is outdated and may be insecure

 Substitution case examples within current practice

 Within a 62-bedded acute medical ward the establishment is for 9 Band 5/6 registered nurses and 3 health care assistants (HCAs) for a day shift.
-The trust adapted its workforce recruitment strategy due to long standing registered nurse vacancies to encompass recruiting Band 4 nursing associates (NAs) into Band 5 registered nurse vacancies.
+The trust adapted its workforce recruitment strategy due to long standing registered nurse vacancies to encompass recruiting Band 4 registered nursing associates (RNAs) into Band 5 registered nurse vacancies.

 RCN NA members have highlighted they are currently caring for level three patients, requiring titration of intravenous medications, ventilation, and hemofiltration care.
 The NAs describe their roles as working as the registrant accountable for their patients reporting to the unit nurse in charge.